 In the most common cases, with home routers (wired or wireless), the router's IP uses the provider associates with your connection.

 Whoever tries to enter that IP will fall on the router, and the router does not know what to do with the call (after all, the game is running on your PC, not on the router!).

 For example, in Modern Warfare, it can show the status in the form of NAT Closed / Open, something like that.
 If it indicates an error at that point, then your computer is not visible to the internet - as a result, it affects the quality of online games.

-What you need to know to connect the external IP to your PC
+How to connect the external IP to your PC for Better Gaming Performance

 One way to connect the IP that the router receives directly to your computer is to change an option on the modem or router configuration screen.
 For this, you will need two things: